azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_01.md

 ![alt text](../images/01-new_folder.png "Screenshot to create new folder")

-> **Note:** The next block is **not** needed, but you'd need it if you want to connect to your Azure Machine Learning Workspace from e.g., your local machine.
+> **Note:** The next paragraph is **not** needed, but you'd need it if you want to connect to your Azure Machine Learning Workspace from e.g., your local machine.
 Since the `Compute Instance` runs inside the workspace, it automatically connects to the workspace it lives in.

 <details>
 Next, create a text file called `config.json` (also via the `New` button) and replace the values with your own (you'll find your Subscription ID in the Azure Portal at the top of your Resource Group):